xiangtao/learngit/readme.txt

 hello world
 new line
-Creating a new branch is quick.
+Creating a new branch is quick & simple